Testing wasp Nest Killer products

 Other times we could see the wasps entering a small hole and we knew there was a hidden wasp nest somewhere, it was often in the cavity, up in the roof eaves or in a porch roof, occasionally we saw them getting in under a chimney.
 This is when we would use the powder.
 As we couldn’t see the nest, we covered the entry points and the wasps carried the powder into the nest.

-The general rule of thumb is: Use spray foam when you can see the nest and keep a safe distance away.
+Based on my experience of treating wasp nests: Use spray foam when you can see the nest and keep a safe distance away.
 Use powder where you can’t see the nest but can see the gaps wasps are using to enter a void where the nest is located.

-Avoid trying to kill the nest during the middle of a sunny day.
+Avoid trying to kill the nest in the middle of a sunny day.
 The wasps will be extremely active and most won’t be in the nest, they’ll be outside.

 The foam is very effective if you can soak the nest but if you can only see part of the nest, you may need to apply a second dose 24 hours after the first.